AlfieDarko/checkout-technical-test/README.md

 I would have utilised more utility classes and organise my CSS a bit better.
 It would be useful to have a Utility Class file with a readme and description of what is available, the naming system etc. These are always useful when developing with CSS using BEM.
 Things like setting specific margins, setting the display to flex etc. are repeated a lot in all the codebases I've seen.

 I would have loved to have done the same with the CSS variables, esp in tokenising them similar to what I've seen in design systems at work & at other companies with a mature design system.
-Organising the [8pt spacing system](https://medium.com/swlh/the-comprehensive-8pt-grid-guide-aa16ff402179) into css variables like var(--space-2xl) = 32px for example.. would have made it easier to make a nice visually conforming website
+Organising the [8pt spacing system](https://medium.com/swlh/the-comprehensive-8pt-grid-guide-aa16ff402179) into css variables like var(--space-2xl) = 32px for example..
+Would have made it easier to make a nice visually conforming website.

-**Security:**
+It would also be easy for more junior deevlopers to jump in the codebase and feel at ease about making spacing changes as there is a TSHIRT sizing structure to adhere to in terms of spacing, font sizes etc.

+**Commit Hooks:**
+I could have added some commit hook scripts to lint and run tests on each commit in order to force people to commit working code only.
+I like that it enforces a code standard and only commiting working code throughout the team.
+I've seen implementing this reduce the more obvious bugs

 ## Acknowledgements